Debunking the Thyroid Obesity Myth + 6 Weight Loss Tips & Tricks

 But is this really true?

-Not really, in fact the science supports the exact opposite.
+Not really, in fact, recent science supports the exact opposite.

 This is a big deal for patients who are overweight or for those with thyroid problems because it validates what they are going through.